mikl0s/ReformatBackup/docs/codebase.md

 - A list of selected applications with size and location information
 - Recent backup history with restore options
 - Progress indicators during backup operations

+The restore interface includes:
+- A list of available backup versions with timestamps and sizes
+- Detailed backup metadata including notes and included paths
+- Options for backup-before-restore and dot files restoration
+- Conflict resolution strategies (overwrite all, keep newer, ask for each conflict)
+- Confirmation dialogs with clear warnings about data replacement
+- Progress tracking during the restore process
+- File-by-file conflict resolution for advanced users

 The UI includes a settings page for managing backup location, theme preferences, update settings, and other application options.
 It also features an update notification system with a modal dialog for one-click updates.